-ACTION BY DULY AUTHORIZED AGENT
+SECTION 12 ACTION BY DULY AUTHORIZED AGENT

-12.1 The Agency may delegate to its Duly Authorized Agent the authority to approve or extend a license for an activity that is not located in a wetland or watercourse when such agent finds that the conduct of such activity would result in no greater than a minimal impact on any wetlands or watercourses provided such agent has completed the comprehensive training program developed by the Commissioner of DEEP pursuant to CGS Section 22a-39.
-Requests for such approval shall be made on a form provided by the Agency and shall contain the information listed under Section 7.7 and 7.8 of these regulations and any other information the Agency may reasonably require.
+12.2-12.1 The Agency may delegate to its Dduly aAuthorized aAgent the authority to approve or extend a license for an activity that is not located in a wetland or watercourse when such agent finds that the conduct of such activity would result in no greater than a minimal impact on any wetlands or watercourses provided such agent has completed the comprehensive training program developed by the Commissioner of DEEPEnvironmental Protection pursuant to CGS sSection 22a-39 of the Connecticut General Statutes, as amended.
+Requests for such approval shall be made on a form provided by the Agency and shall contain the information listed under Section 7.74 and 7.85 of these regulations and any other information the Agency may reasonably require.
+Notwithstanding the provisions for receipt and processing of applications prescribed in Sections 8, 10-9 and 11 of these regulations, such agent may approve or extend such an activity at any time.

-- Notwithstanding the provisions for receipt and processing of applications prescribed in Sections 8, 9 and 11 of these regulations, such agent may approve or extend such an activity at any time. - 12.2 Any person receiving such approval from such agent shall, within ten days of the date of such approval, publish, at the applicant's expense, notice of the approval in a newspaper having a general circulation in the town wherein the activity is located or will have an effect.
+12.3 12.2 Any person receiving such approval from such agent shall, within ten days of the date of such approval, publish, at the applicant's expense, notice of the approval in a newspaper having a general circulation in the town wherein the activity is located or will have an effect.
 Any person may appeal such decision of such agent to the Agency within fifteen days after the publication date of the notice and the Agency shall consider such appeal at its next regularly scheduled meeting provided such meeting is no earlier than three business days after receipt by such Agency or its agent of such appeal.
 Any person may appear and be heard at the meeting held by the Agency to consider the subject appeal.
 The Agency shall, at its discretion, sustain, alter, or reject the decision of its agent or require an application for a permit in accordance with Section 7 of these regulations.

-BOND AND INSURANCE
+SECTION 13 BOND AND INSURANCE

-- 13.1 Upon approval of the application and prior to commencement of approved activities, the applicant may, at the discretion of the Agency, be required to file a bond in an amount approved by the Commission or its Duly Authorized Agent.
-The bond is to be in the form of cash, check, or a certified check payable to the Town of Branford.
+13.1 Upon approval of the application and prior to commencement of approved activities, the applicant may, at the discretion of the Agency, be required to file a bond in an amount approved by the Commission Agency or its designated aDuly Authorized Agent.
+The bond-is to be in the form of cash, check, or a certified check payable to the Town of Branford.
 Such funds will be deposited into an escrow sub account.
 Unused funds will be returned upon completion of the work for which the bond was submitted.
-For bonds over \$10,000 the Inland Wetlands and Watercourses Commission may approve a surety bond for no more than 50% of the bond amount.
-The bond shall specify that it will not be released without written consent of the Agency. - 13.2 The bond or surety shall be conditioned on compliance with all provisions of these regulations and the terms, conditions and limitations established in the permit.
+For bonds over \$10,000 the10,000 the Inland Wetlands and Watercourses CommissionAgency may approve a surety bond for no more than 50% of the bond amount.
+The bond shall specify that it will not be released without written consent of the Agency.

+a.
+13.2 The bond or surety shall be conditioned on compliance with all provisions of these regulations and the terms, conditions and limitations established in the permit.